GOVERNANCE BOARD

 The Governance Board meets on a monthly basis and has additional meetings as needed.
 All meetings are open to the public.
 Meetings currently take place on the 4th Tuesday of each month from 7:30-9:30pm; they are held virtually and in person (location TBD), and the link to the meeting agenda will always be placed 24 hours prior to the meeting.

-The Governance Board is currently full with nine members.
+The Governance Board currently has 6 members and is accepting applications for a total of 9 members.
 There will be an election for new board members in 2025.

 Red Granite Charter School Inc.